-Buffer descriptors when using internal DMA are 64-bits long.
-First 32 bits are reserved for length and status while last 32 bits contain the pointer to the associated buffer (where data is stored).
-Ethernet MAC core has internal RAM that can store up to 128 BD's (for both Rx and Tx).
+When using an internal DMA, the buffer descriptors are 64 bits long.
+The first 32 bits are reserved for length and status while the last 32 bits contain the pointer to the associated buffer (where data is stored).
+The Ethernet MAC core has an internal RAM that can store up to 128 BDs (for both Rx and Tx).

-Buffer descriptors when using external DMA are 32-bits long.
+When using external DMA, buffer descriptors are 32 bits long.
 Status and length information is stored to these 32 bits.
 Pointers to the associated buffers are stored in the external DMA core (additional descriptors that are part of the DMA).
-Ethernet MAC core has internal RAM that can store up to 256 BD's (for both Rx and Tx).
+The Ethernet MAC core has an internal RAM that can store up to 256 descriptors (for both Rx and Tx).

-First 32 bits are the same for both, internal and external DMA operation.
-The difference is in the pointer to the buffer (read the above section).
+The first 32 bits are the same for both, internal and external DMA operation.
+The difference lies in the buffer pointer (read the above section).

-All descriptors are saved in the internal memory at addresses from 0x400 to 0x800 (128 64-bit descriptors when internal DMA is used or 256 32-bit descriptors when external DMA is used).
-Transmit descriptors are located between the start address (0x400) and the address that equals to the value written in the TX_BD_NUM register (page 17) multiplied by 4.
+The internal memory saves all descriptors at addresses from 0x400 to 0x800 (128 64bit descriptors when the internal DMA is used or 256 32bit descriptors when the external DMA is used).
+The transmit descriptors are located between the start address (0x400) and the address that equals the value written in the TX_BD_NUM register (page 15) multiplied by 4.
 This register holds the number of the Tx buffer descriptors used multiplied by 2.
-Receive descriptors are located between the start address (0x400) plus address number written in the TX_BD_NUM multiplied by 4 and the descriptor end address (0x800).
+The receive descriptors are located between the start address (0x400), plus the address number written in the TX_BD_NUM multiplied by 4, and the descriptor end address (0x800).

-Transmit and receive status of the packet is written to the associated buffer descriptor once its transmission/reception is finished.
+The transmit and receive status of the packet is written to the associated buffer descriptor once its transmission/reception is finished.